wp-plugins/no-longer-in-directory/readme.txt

 == Changelog ==

+= 1.0.32 =

+* Updated plugin check code to handle double checks over HTTPS
+* Refreshed removed and no longer updated plugin lists with data from October 1, 2014

 = 1.0.31 =

 * Refreshed removed and no longer updated plugin lists with data from September 4, 2014